Work experience – general information

 - Will there be support for me while I am on my work term(s)?

 Work experience is a non-credit, supervised, semester-long work term in the communications field.
 These four month, employer-paid work terms provide students with valuable opportunities to practice, apply and enhance their academic knowledge in a "real world" work setting.

-Students enrolled in Information Design and Journalism programs complete one mandatory work term in order to graduate.
+Students enrolled in Broadcast Media Studies, Information Design and Journalism programs complete one mandatory work term in order to graduate.
 Each stream also offers optional work terms.

 In order to meet the requirements for graduation in Public Relations, students complete two mandatory work terms.

 Please consult with your work experience coordinator for more information.